 Back Rent Assistance: It is always preferable to prevent homelessness in the first place.
 Unfortunately, many of us are losing our housing when we lose our jobs due to the economy or illness.
 AIDS Housing Alliance/SF has developed a complimentary suite of financial services that can help preserve the housing of our members who are experiencing a temporary economic emergency.
 Because we do not require a member to be disabled in order to receive services, we are the only source of emergency financial assistance for those of us who are still working and at risk of losing our housing.

 Rent Subsidies: Sometimes people need a little more time to get back on their feet.
 Our rent subsidy program is a shallow rent subsidy program for people who are at imminent risk of homelessness due to a sudden, catastrophic loss of income – such as getting laid off.
-Recipients are required to participate in an approved job training program or be working between 15 – 25 hours per week to qualify.
+Recipients are required to participate in an approved job training program to qualify or be working part-time, and we must be able to demonstrate and document how this short term assistance will lead to greater housing stability after the assistance ends.

 Tenant's Rights Counseling: It is much better to protect the housing people already have, than to try to find replacement housing.
 Especially when people have become disabled and do not have the income to qualify for replacement housing.
 We provide counseling on tenant's rights under San Francisco's rent control laws.
 We also educate people on their responsibilities so that people do not unknowingly make themselves vulnerable due to lack of knowledge.